dillardm89/css_personal_website/README.md

 ### Project Specifications:

-- Create a personal website using HTML and CSS/Bootstrap only
+- Create a personal website using HTML and CSS/Bootstrap
 - Website should include relevant information for each of the sections listed in "Features" below
 - Website should be visually appealing and easy to navigate

 ### Deliverables:

-- One HTML file for the structure of the website main page
-- One HTML file for the resume page of the website
+- One HTML file for each page - main, resume, about me
-- One CSS file for the styling of the website main page
-- One CSS file for the styling of the resume page
+- One CSS file for each page - main, resume, about me
 - Any additional assets (e.g. images) used in the website

 ### Features:

-- A hero section that provides a brief introduction to you and your background
+- A home page with hero section that provides a brief introduction and personal background
-- A resume page that lists your education, work experience, skills, and other relevant information
+- A resume page that lists education, work experience, skills, and other relevant information
-- An about me section that provides additional information about you and your interests
+- An about me page that provides additional information
-- A contact me section that includes information for users to get in touch with you
+- A contact me section on all pages that includes information for users to get in touch

 ### Technical Requirements: